How to Enable or Disable Pop-up Tips Description in File Explorer on Windows 11

 Summary

 You can control whether Windows 11 shows extra information when you hover over files.
 You can use the File Explorer settings menu for a simple approach or the Registry Editor for more advanced control.
-Choose the method that feels most comfortable for you to customize your desktop experience.
+Remember to restart Windows Explorer to apply your changes.
+For more tips, check out our Windows 11 optimization guides.

 Was this guide helpful?